Salary Breakdown

 Responsibilities Include:

-• participate in service for the department, college, university, and discipline.This position is an on-site position which requires the incumbent to complete their work primarily at an NAU site, campus, or facility with or without accommodation.
+• Committee and service assignments consistent with all faculty appointments.This position is an on-site position which requires the incumbent to complete their work primarily at an NAU site, campus, or facility with or without accommodation.
 Opportunities for remote work are rare.

 Minimum Qualifications